Alpha-Directorate/AlphaSSS/README.md

 * **UC8 – Participate in Forum**<br>Functionality provided by bbPress.
 There is one general forum for all members.
 Pilots own private groups, using <a href="https://wordpress.org/plugins/bbp-private-groups/" target="_blank">bbP Private Groups</a> plugin.

 * **UC9 – Private Group Chat**<br>The use case allows any pilot to have his/her own private group.
 There is only one such group chat for each pilot.
 Using <a href="https://wordpress.org/plugins/iflychat/" target="_blank">iFlyChat</a> plugin.
+[Read more…](https://github.com/alpha-social-club/alpha-social-development/wiki/UC9-Private-Group-Chat)

 * **UC10 - Voice Video Chat**<br>TBD